litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

 ## Limited support (testing needed)

 - UNICODE paragraph separator (`\u2029`)
-- Triggers have only been tested on iOS~~, known to be broken on Android (in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled) and Amazon Fire-OS~~.
+- Triggers have only been tested on iOS
 - UNICODE characters not fully tested in the Windows "Universal" (8.1) version
 - JOIN needs to be tested more.